 Please do not wear small prints or narrow stripes.

-Please do not wear vibrant graphic t-shirts, even under a jacket.
+Please do not wear vibrant graphic (think “picture”) t-shirts, even under a jacket.
 They tend to draw the attention away from your beautiful face.

 More often than not, our art director will ask you to remove your hat.
 They cast shadows, making it hard to see your eyes.
-If you’re one who always wears a hat, and it’s a part of your identity, please let us know.
+If you always wear a hat, and it’s a part of your identity, please let us know.

 Accessories can add sparkle to your portrait.
 Feel free to bring options for the art director to consider.